 Plagiarism: Be careful to avoid plagiarism.
 It is a serious academic offense with serious penalties (see the "Code of Behavior on Academic Matters").
 If you are using somebody else's ideas, do not present them as your own.
 Give proper references if you are using somebody else's ideas, and use quotation marks if you are quoting.
 When in doubt, it is always safer to over-reference --you are not going to be punished for that.
 Please also be aware that turning in an old paper, or large parts thereof, for credit in a second (or third etc.) course, is considered an academic offense that results in students being referred off to the Office of Academic Integrity.

-Deadlines: Late work will not be accepted unless submitted with proper documentation from your physician (and a University of Toronto Student Medical Certificate) or college registrar within two days.
+Deadlines: Late work will not be accepted unless submitted with proper documentation from your physician and a University of Toronto Student Medical Certificate, or from your college registrar.
+See below for details.